AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 ### Step 6 - Test the SSL certificate installation

-Once the SSL certificates is installed and confirmed by Adobe Customer Care, make sure that it has been successfully installed for all URLs.
+Once the SSL certificate is installed and confirmed by Adobe Customer Care, make sure that it has been successfully installed for all URLs.

 Perform the tests below before closing the SSL installation ticket.
 Also make sure you update any specific configuration as instructed in [this section](#update-configuration).